White Water (pinball): Reception

 An article in The Flipside found the scoring to be balanced, and it to be a "solid, enjoyable game that keeps getting better and more challenging the more you play it".

 Digital version

-White Water was released for The Pinball Arcade for several platforms in 2013, and was available until the expiration of the Williams license on June 30, 2018.
+White Water was released for The Pinball Arcade for several platforms in 2013, and was available for purchase until the expiration of the Williams license on June 30, 2018.